KSheridan86/project-3-heart-of-darkness/README.md

 ### Python Logic

 I created a flow chart using draw.io.
-The chart gave me an idea of the flow of the game and how the game would progress, bu keeping this close to hand as i built the project it was possible to
+The chart gave me an idea of the flow of the game and how the game would progress, by keeping this close to hand as I built the project it was possible to control the flow of the story without losing sight of the goal.

 ![Flow-of-game](./docs/pp3%20flow%20chart.jpg)